ProjectPythia/pythia-foundations/foundations/terminal.md

 # Python in the Terminal

-You'd like to learn Python in the terminal.
+You'd like to learn to run Python in the terminal.
 Here we will cover:

 - Installing Python in the terminal
 - Running Python code in the terminal